-Under each of those lists you create a card for the individual person.
-On this card, you can type in notes, more about the person or their request and add comments and updates.
+Under each of those lists, you create a card for the individual person.
+On this card, you can type in notes, more about the person or their request, and add comments and updates.
 There is nothing more amazing than seeing checking back to prayer requests and seeing how God has worked in someone’s life!
-I also add in labels such as church family, extended family, kid’s friends etc… so that when it’s Monday and I am praying for my church family, I can easily see those card.
+I also add in labels such as church family, extended family, kid’s friends, etc… so that when it’s Monday and I am praying for my church family, I can easily see those cards.

 As you pray for a person, you can move their card from one list to another so that you know which ‘stage’ of the prayer request they are in.
 This is where you can continue to pray for a situation or person or even ad a due date to remind you to follow up with them.
 I like to add in scripture that I come across that I could text that person if I know they might be having a tough time or an exciting interview or appointment!

 I also keep a list of scripture that I organize by topics such as anxiety, faith, and love.
 This way, when I want to grab a verse to send to someone, I can easily find it!
 I have so many notebooks cluttering my home just filled with random verses and, since using this system, I finally feel like they are organized and in one place!

 I use the Trello app a ton to jot down prayer requests and check my chart.
 I often ask women in my Facebook group, on my social media, or real-life how I can pray for them, and this way, I can make sure I do it!

 We live in such a digital age that it’s awesome to have a tool like Trello out there to help us keep our lives organized.
 I use it for everything from meal planning to organizing work projects and am glad I decided to organize my prayers in the same manner!
 Feel free to head over and snag my template for prayer requests!!